Why contaminated cabin air?

 2) De-icing Fluids

-De-icing fluids are used during winter, to clear the aircraft of snow and ice.
-This is necessary in order to prevent performance degradation.
-When the fluid is sprayed too close to the APU air inlet or the engines, they will also enter the cabin via the airconditioning.
+De-icing fluids are used in winter to keep the aircraft free of snow and ice.
+This is necessary to maintain flight performance.
+If this fluid is sprayed too close to the air inlets of the APU or the engines, it can subsequently enter the cabin through the air conditioning system.

 3) Insecticides